jdittrich/userNeedResearchBook/text/allURBook.md

 I would recommend using a word processor with a comment function.
 Open your transcript, mark the part you want to annotate with your interpretation, then click the »comment« button.
-If you don't use a word processor, but plaintext, use something like »COMMENT:« to mark your comments; If you prefer to do your annotations with a pen and a highlighter, print your notes with double line-spacing to have enough room for writing.
+If you don't use a word processor, but plaintext, use something like »COMMENT:« or »ANNOTATION:« to mark your comments; If you prefer to do your annotations with a pen and a highlighter, print your notes with double line-spacing to have enough room for writing.